 We are an international offshore energy services company that provides specialty services to the offshore energy industry, with a focus on well intervention, robotics and full-field decommissioning operations.
-Our services are centered on a three-legged business model well positioned for a global energy transition by maximizing production of existing oil and gas reserves, supporting renewable energy developments and decommissioning end-of-life oil and gas fields.
-Our well intervention fleet includes seven purpose-built well intervention vessels and 12 intervention systems.
+Our services are centered on a three-legged business model well positioned for a global energy transition by maximizing production of existing oil and gas reserves, decommissioning end-of-life oil and gas fields and supporting renewable energy developments.
+Our well intervention fleet includes seven purpose-built well intervention vessels and 12 subsea intervention systems.
 Our robotics equipment includes 39 work-class ROVs, seven trenchers and the IROV boulder grab.
 We charter robotics support vessels on long-term, short-term, flexible and spot bases to facilitate our ROV and trenching operations.
+Our Shallow Water Abandonment segment includes nine liftboats, six OSVs, three DSVs, one heavy lift derrick barge, one crew boat, 20 P&A systems and six coiled tubing systems.
 Our Production Facilities segment includes the HP I, the HFRS and our ownership of mature oil and gas properties.
-On July 1, 2022, we completed our acquisition of Alliance and in the third quarter 2022 formed a new reporting segment comprised of the Helix Alliance business.
-Our new Shallow Water Abandonment segment includes nine liftboats, six OSVs, three DSVs, one heavy lift derrick barge, one crew boat, 15 marketable P&A systems (with the ability to scale up to 20 systems) and six coiled tubing systems.